User Management

 Expected Outcome:

-• You can start license upload from the same screen.
+• You can start activation from the same screen.

 If this fails: